Elcid-Chawa/briosshop/README.md

-# Getting Started with Create React App
+# BRIOS SHOP App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is an online shop that would be used in purchace of 3D artifacts.
+This an Amazon clone.

 ## Available Scripts